-This section is for friends and family who want to help someone who has bipolar disorder.
+This page is for friends and family who want to help someone who has bipolar disorder.

 Be open about bipolar disorder

 Being open to talking to someone about their experiences can help them feel supported and accepted.
-If you find it hard to talk about bipolar disorder or want to learn more, reading through this booklet is a positive first step to take.
-You can also contact Bipolar UK (see ‘Useful contacts’)
+If you find it hard to talk about your experiences or want to learn more, you can visit the Hospital Authority’s web pages here for more information, or contact Bipolar HK (a peer-led Bipolar support group).